nethmitharushika56/Railway-Booking-Management-System/README.md

 total_seats / available_seats — integers used to check seat availability

-booking_id — unique booking identifier etc.
+booking_id — unique booking identifier, etc.

 ⚙️ Assumptions (made for implementation)

-System will be used only by Ticketing Officers (no direct public UI).
+The system will be used only by Ticketing Officers (no direct public UI).

-Booking limit per customer is max 4 seats.
+The booking limit per customer is max 4 seats.

 Seats are numbered within a train; the train's total_seats is fixed.